+'''

 iterations(params) <- 3

 burnin(params) <- TRUE

 fit <- xde(params, xlist)

+'''

 Only the first and last iterations of the MCMC are available when burnin is TRUE.
 The output of the xde is an object of class XdeMcmc.

-This object contains the last iteration from the MCMC, as well as a different seed that will be used if one decided that three iterations were insufficient.
-To run two more iterations, starting at the last iteration stored in the fit object, one should provide the params, xlist, and fit objects to the xde function:
+The object fit contains the last iteration from the MCMC, as well as a different seed that can be used for initiating the next chain.
+For instance, to run two additional iterations starting at the last iteration stored in the fit object, one should provide the params, xlist, and fit objects to the xde function: